coderefinery/coderefinery.org/content/index/description.md

-We teach all the **essential tools** which are usually skipped in academic education so everyone can make full use of software, computing, and data.
+We teach all the **essential tools** which are usually skipped in academic education so everyone can make full use of software, computing, and data with focus on reusability, reproducibility, and openness.
 We don't just give courses, but **we are a training network** that you can join to share the effort and bring better courses to your community.